 Finally, the anchor ball goes up and the anchor light is on so we are ready to settle down for a quiet evening as Bradwell gentle glows in the distance behind us 😉.
 Having lived in Tollesbury, on the other side of the river, for six years, I guess I shouldn’t worry too much about the Bradwell glow!
 We are up on deck quite late enjoying the tranquility so no music for us or Maria belting out tunes!
 She must be tired.
 Maria’s actually in bed by ten but that probably isn’t a bad thing and means that she will be rested for the weekend.

-The next morning, Clyde comes to wake us at about 8am being a demanding cuddle cat.
-That’s fine though since we don’t want to waste the day away.
 The morning is magnificent, sunny and still, at least until the water skiers turn up mid morning!
 We decide that before everywhere gets too busy we will move to a better spot.
 The place we chose last night meant at low tide we were within seven metres of one of the buoys, Maria doesn’t like that so we move further down the river where it is a little shallower but with more room.
 The move is uneventful and we are settled back down with the float out, snubber on and anchor watch application keeping an eye on us.

 We’re planning our day and a rib trip down the blackwater sounds a good option, leave three hours before high tide and come back about the same afterwards and we should be fine….or we will be waiting until the early hours for the tide to come back in.

-Getting the rib set up is easy and we have the garmin navigation and the hand held VHF so we are safe enough.
-It takes about 30 minutes to get round to the Heybridge lock and then another ten minutes round to Maldon.
 Before we go we take a few pictures of Mariadz looking regal in the river.
 And we’re off.
 It’s actually quite a nice trip on a rising tide although the garmin keeps telling me this would be shallow normally, but with the tide we are fine.
 However, we are being very careful, as always, and stay to the channel in the centre.
 This is quite ridiculous as we find when we get to Maldon.
 Our rib, Connie, probably needs about 30cm of water, compared to the 180cm of Mariadz.

 As we arrive in Maldon, we see a lot of the Thames Barges that we see in the Orwell!
 Maybe I didn’t need to worry about the depth…. having lived in Tollesbury for so long and spent a couple of years driving through Maldon to get to work – I didn’t know anything about the riverside area at all and it looks really nice.
 My first experience is to go to the two pubs on the waterfront, having left the rib on the small